microsoft/promptflow/docs/cloud/azureai/sharing-your-flows-in-promt-flow-gallery.md

-# Flow Example Sharing in Organization
+# Sharing Your Flows in Prompt Flow Gallery

 :::{admonition} Experimental feature
 This is an experimental feature, and may change at any time.
 Learn [more](../../how-to-guides/faq.md#stable-vs-experimental).
 :::

-In this document, we will walk you through the steps to share your flow in an organization scope.
-This needs to register your flow as a model with some specific properties in an organization registry.
-Once completed, the model will be shown as a flow example in workspace portal.
+In this document, we will walk you through the steps to share your flows in Prompt Flow Gallery.
+This needs to register your flow as a model with specific flow metadata in an organization registry.
+Once completed, the model will be shown as a flow example in Prompt Flow Gallery on the workspace portal page.

-## Share flow as a model in an organization registry
+## Registering your flow in AzureML Registry

-### Prepare a `readme.md` file for the flow
+### Creating a `README.md` file for your flow

-To make the flow easily understand, it is better to include an `readme.md` file for the flow in the flow folder.
-Here we'll use [this existing readme](https://github.com/microsoft/promptflow/blob/main/examples/flows/chat/chat-with-wikipedia/README.md) as an example, the readme file may include following sections:
+To make the flow easily understandable, include a `README.md` file in the flow folder explaining how to use it.
+The README may contain the following sections:
-- The purpose of the flow.
+1. The purpose of the flow.
-- The tools utilized in the flow.
+2. The tools utilized in the flow.
-- The prerequisites required to execute the flow.
+3. The prerequisites required to execute the flow.
-- What knowledge can be gained from this flow.
+4. The knowledge that can be acquired from this flow.
+5. The execution process of the flow.
-- Any other information you wish to share about your flow.
+6. Any additional information about your flow.

+See this [example README](https://github.com/microsoft/promptflow/blob/main/examples/flows/chat/chat-with-wikipedia/README.md) with sections addressing points 1 to 5.
+A well-written README improves discoverability and enables collaboration.

+### Preparing flow metadata for gallery display
-### Prepare a model yaml for the flow

-In this section, we will focus on the model properties related to the UI display of this flow.
-For details on other model fields, please refer to [model yaml schema](https://learn.microsoft.com/en-us/azure/machine-learning/reference-yaml-model?view=azureml-api-2).
-Below is a `model.yml` template for flow:
+To registry the flow as a model in registry, we need to prepare a model yaml file with some flow metadata.
+Here, we will primarily focus on the properties related to the UI display of this flow.
+For more details on other model fields, please refer to [model yaml schema](https://learn.microsoft.com/en-us/azure/machine-learning/reference-yaml-model?view=azureml-api-2).
+Below is a `model.yml` template for the flow:

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/latest/model.schema.json